PseudoPau/ThesisLog/Writing/Operational Manual.md

 ## Quotes ##

 In the final analysis, a drawing simply is no longer a drawing, no matter how self-sufficient its execution may be.
-It is a symbol, and the more profoundly the imaginary lines of projection meet higher dimensions, the better.*-Paul Klee
+It is a symbol, and the more profoundly the imaginary lines of projection meet higher dimensions, the better.*-Paul Klee*[^This is an inline footnote]

 “Have no fear of perfection—you’ll never reach it.”*–Salvador Dali